 Intro

 I am an assistant professor of astronomy & astrophysics at The Pennsylvania State University.
-My research interests focus on understanding the processes of galaxy formation through combining modern, deep galaxy surveys with telescopes like JWST with statistics and machine learning.
+I hold the Lee M. Hammarstrom - Dr. Keiko Miwa Ross Early Career Professor endowed chair.
+My research focuses on understanding the processes of galaxy formation through combining modern, deep galaxy surveys with telescopes like JWST with statistics and machine learning.

 In particular, I specialize in interpreting galaxy photometry and spectra using complex models for the stars, gas and dust living within them, in building and exploring analytical and empirical models of the evolving galaxy population as a whole, and in using astrostatistics and machine learning to better understand the universe.
 I've harnessed millions of hours of supercomputer time running specialized code to build a more complete picture of how galaxies form and evolve.
 I've worked on a wide range of science ranging from understanding the stellar origins of kilonova explosions to developing new methods for wide-field infrared galaxy surveys.
 I am very lucky to have been afforded the privilege of asking the big questions of the Universe!